What’s the Difference Between SOC 2 Type I and SOC 2 Type II?

 What is a SOC 2 Audit?

-A SOC 2 audit, or Service Organization Control 2, is an audit of a service organization’s non-financial reporting controls as they relate to the Trust Services Criteria – the security, availability, processing integrity, confidentiality, and privacy of a system.
+A SOC 2 audit is an audit of a service organization’s non-financial reporting controls as they relate to the Trust Services Criteria – the security, availability, processing integrity, confidentiality, and privacy of a system.
 A SOC 2 audit report provides user entities with reasonable assurance and peace of mind that the non-financial reporting controls at a service organization are suitably designed, in place, and appropriately protecting sensitive client data.
-There are two types of SOC 2 audit reports – SOC 2 Type I and SOC 2 Type II.
+There are two types of SOC 2 audit reports: SOC 2 Type I and SOC 2 Type II.

-SOC 2 Type I vs. SOC 2 Type II
+SOC 2 Type I vs. SOC 2 Type II: What’s the Difference?

 As a CPA firm, we advise clients who are engaging in a SOC 2 audit for the first time to begin with a Type I and move on to a Type II the following audit period.
 This gives service organizations a good starting point and more time to focus on the description of their system, allowing them to mature their environment over time.